sandropibia/Leaflet.SelectAreaFeature/README.md

 <body>

 # Leaflet.SelectAreaFeature
-Plugin that selects feature(s) by drawing an area on the map
+Plugin that selects feature(s) by drawing an area on the map.

+Supports Leaflet 1.0.0+ branches.

 This plugin let the user draw an area on the map.
 As a developer you can get the layers that are within the bounding box of that area.
 Once you have the instances of the layers you can manupulate them separately.